Matchings with lower quotas: Algorithms and complexity: Introduction

 We model this problem using a weighted bipartite graph $G= (A\,\dot\cup\,P, E)$, where the vertices in $A$ represent \emph{applicants}, while the vertices in $P$ are \emph{posts} they are applying to.
 So in the above student--project allocation example, $A$ and $P$ represent the students and projects respectively, and $E$ represents the set of acceptable student--project pairs.
 The edge weights capture the cardinal utilities of an assigned applicant--post pair.
 Each post has a lower and an upper quota on the number of applicants to be assigned to it, while each applicant can be assigned to at most one post.
 In a feasible assignment, a post is either \emph{open} or \emph{closed}: the number of applicants assigned to an open post must lie between its lower and upper quota, whilst a closed post has no assigned applicant.
 The objective is to find a maximum weight many-to-one matching satisfying all lower and upper quotas.
 We denote this problem by {\sc wmlq}.

-In this paper, we study the computational complexity of {\sc wmlq} from various perspectives: Firstly, in \cref{sec:com_rest}, we show that the problem can be solved efficiently if the degree of every post is at most $2$, whereas the problem becomes hard as soon as posts with degree~$3$ are permitted, even when lower and upper quotas are all equal to the degree and every applicant has a degree of~$2$.
+In this paper, we study the computational complexity of {\sc wmlq} from various perspectives.
+We begin by defining the problem formally in \cref{sec:probdef}.
+Then in \cref{sec:com_rest}, we show that {\sc wmlq} can be solved efficiently if the degree of every post is at most $2$, whereas the problem becomes hard as soon as posts with degree~$3$ are permitted, even when lower and upper quotas are all equal to the degree, and every applicant has a degree of~$2$.
 Furthermore, we show the tractability of the case of pair projects, i.e., when all upper quotas are at most~2.
-Then, in \cref{sec:bounded_tw}, we study the fixed parameter tractability of {\sc wmlq}.
+In \cref{sec:bounded_tw}, we study the fixed parameter tractability of {\sc wmlq}.
 To this end, we generalize the known dynamic program for maximum independent set with bounded treewidth to \textsc{wmlq}.
 The running time of our algorithm is exponential in the treewidth of the graph, with $u_{\max}$, the maximum upper quota of any vertex, as the basis.
-This yields a fixed-parameter algorithm when parameterizing by both the treewidth and $u_{\max}$.
+This yields a fixed-parameter algorithm when parameterized by both the treewidth and $u_{\max}$.
 We show that this exponential dependence on the treewidth cannot be completely separated from the remaining input by establishing a $W[1]$-hardness result for {\sc wmlq} parameterized by treewidth.
 Finally, in \cref{se:approx}, we discuss the approximability of the problem.
 We show that a simple greedy algorithm yields an approximation guarantee of $u_{\max}+1$ for {\sc wmlq} and $\sqrt{|A|}+1$ in the case of unit edge weights.
 We complement these results by showing that these approximation factors are asymptotically best possible, unless $\P = \NP$.
+We briefly comment on the generalizability our aforementioned results in \cref{sec:many} for matchings in arbitrary graphs with lower quotas.